hchris21/hchris21/README.md

 I am a fullstack JavaScript developer with 3+ years experience in building web applications using the latest technologies.

+I have been working as a fullstack developer since I began my journey in this industry working on React + Redux frontend connected to NodeJS + Express + GraphQL backend services.

+In my free time I usually always work on some personal projects using different/new technologies related to JavaScript.

 ### Languages and tools I use:

 <a href="https://www.w3.org/html/" target="_blank"><img align="left" alt="HTML5" width="30px" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original.svg" /></a>